There are many great books on nutrition out there.

 Poor research studies, premature dietary recommendations, and loose science are all prominent features in the book.

-One of the very best nutrition books available, this comes highly recommended.
 If you have an interest in nutrition politics, you’ll be sure to love it.

 #4 The Art and Science of Low Carbohydrate Living (by Stephen D. Phinney and Jeff S. Volek)